 Mobile devices encompasses all types and sizes of phones, pads, wearables etc..
 There are many types of mobile OS's today.
 Since we are interested in Android systems, you will learn some basic facts of an Android OS.

 Android devices run on a mini version of Linux OS on which a special type of JRE called ART (Android Runtime) is installed.
 Any mobile device does not have enough capacity; be it CPU, RAM or HD, to be able to download JDK/JRE and run your regular Java Programs.
 However you can run a compressed Java program using ART.
 In the earlier versions of Android devices, Dalvik Virtual Machine (DVM) used to run Java programs, however currently ART has replaced DVM.
 But there is no equivalent for the JDK and hence there is no way you can write a Java program and compile it on a mobile device.

-To run a Java program on an Android device, you have to compile it to .class first on a Desktop or Laptop computer and then convert the .class to a .dex file and then copy over the .dex file to an Android device for it to run on ART.
+To run a Java program on an Android device, you have to compile it to .class first on a Desktop or Laptop computer and then convert all the .class files to a compressed single .dex file which is bundled up with all the other resource files into a single .apk file.
+This single .apk file - which is the 'app' is copied over to an Android device for it to run on ART.
 All these tasks are seamlessly done by Android Studio IDE with the click of a button.
-A dex file is a compressed version of .class files and its resources.

 In the event that your app code references more than 64K methods, then a single .dex file will not work, in which case you have to add multidex support.
 Refer: https://developer.android.com/studio/build/multidex